Dental Bridges & Partial Dentures in Wauwatosa

 What is the Dental Bridge Placement Process?

 There are four different types of dental bridges depending on how many missing teeth you have and how many abutment teeth you have next to the space.
-First, you will need to be approved for a dental bridge during a consultation that rules out the presence of oral health problems.
+First, you will need to be approved for a dental bridge during a consultation with Dr. McCue in Wauwatosa that rules out the presence of oral health problems.

 You will also need strong and healthy abutment teeth that can serve as support for the bridge.
 If these teeth are not strong or healthy enough, dental implants can be used.
 At your next appointment, we will prepare your abutment teeth for the bridge by filing down a small amount of enamel for crowns to be placed snugly on top.